 The resources linked below provide a range of practical strategies, ideas and links which you may find useful.

-- Achieving Excellence and Equity: 2024 National Improvement Framework and Improvement Plan (www.gov.scot) - How good is our school fourth edition HGIOS 4 | Inspection frameworks Education Scotland) - UK Poverty 2022: The essential guide to understanding poverty in the UK | JRF - Effective use of data (education.gov.scot) - Sharing highly effective features of practice from inspections of the Gaelic sector (education.gov.scot)
+- Achieving Excellence and Equity: 2022 National Improvement Framework and Improvement Plan (www.gov.scot) - UK Poverty 2022: The essential guide to understanding poverty in the UK | JRF

 The following articles and research relating to this section are available.